Joseph0472/Stss/README.md

 # Tech Stack Intro

 Integration of Spring + Struts + Hibernate.
 Struts is a web application framework, Spring is an enterprise application framework, and Hibernate is an ORM (Object–relational mapping) framework.
 In this project, Hibernate is working at the database layer, both Struts and Spring can work at the web layer.
+DB: MySql

 # Lessons Learned